YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ## Highlight

-Relational implementation of Eulidean Algorithm followed by relational simplification of rational numbers.
+The types have been gotten right.
+The Eulidean Algorithm was implemented.

 ## Problem and the cause thereof